14 Active Candidate Sourcing Strategies to Build Your Talent Pipeline

 That said, it can be easy to lose yourself down the rabbit hole when searching across multiple platforms.
 Keep a list of what stands out to you across your searches to keep yourself focused and organized.

 12. Don’t be a Candidate Sourcing Snob – Use Job Boards Selectively

 13. Update Your Online Presence

-14. Attend Networking Events
+14. Attend Networking Events with Potential Candidates

 Networking allows you to discover people you wouldn’t necessarily find in your online sourcing efforts for one reason or another.
 Since many of the best candidates are highly involved in their industries, networking events are ideal places to meet the cream of the crop in your field.
 Consider sourcing candidates at both job fairs (for active candidates) and non-career-related events, such as industry conferences (focused on passive candidates.

 A version of this article originally appeared on the IQTalent Partners blog.